The Doorman (Seinfeld): Plot

-As Kramer walks the street carrying a stereo, the German tourists see him and try to stop him.
+The tourists spot Kramer again, and pile out of their bus to apprehend him.
 Kramer staves off their anger by introducing "the Bro" to them.

-Jerry and Elaine deliver the couch to Mr. Pitt's building.
-Poppie, the man who involuntarily peed on the couch in "The Couch", happens to be there visiting a friend.
-Poppie recalls how his gastrointestinal problems were because of the stress caused by Elaine.
-When he sees Elaine, he becomes stressed and sits again on the couch.
+Jerry and Elaine deliver the couch, with stain hidden, to the lobby.
+Poppie, passing through, sees Elaine and relives their clash over abortion, aggravating his gastrointestinal problems again.
+He urgently sits down and stains the couch anew.

 Production

 The "Bro" versus "Mansiere" argument was based on a real argument during the episode's production.
 Writers Tom Gammill and Max Pross used "the Bro" in the script for the episode, but Seinfeld co-creator Larry David contended that "the Mansiere" would be funnier.
 Kramer's performance for the German tourists was also based on real life; Gammill and Pross would act out New York stereotypes for the benefit of sightseeing buses, including pretending to mug each other.

 The doorman was played by Larry Miller, who was Jerry Seinfeld's best friend and one of two finalists for the part of George Costanza.
 Pross had worked as a doorman one summer, and once saw a doorman he worked with standing outside his own apartment building, which he thought "was insane", inspiring Jerry's street encounter with the doorman.
 The dim lighting and dialogue style in the scene where Jerry and Elaine discuss how to escape blame for the stolen couch were designed to evoke the film noir genre.

 The scene where Kramer is pursued by the German tourists was added by Larry David, and is a parody of a scene from Marathon Man where Laurence Olivier's Nazi character is pursued by Holocaust survivors.
 The scene with George in bed with his father required numerous takes because actor Jason Alexander kept on cracking up with laughter every time Jerry Stiller offered him the kasha.